-Substantially all of the approximately 2,400,000 acres of land administered by the Department of Environmental Conservation form part of the Adirondack forest preserve and are protected by the "forever wild" clause of Article XIV, \$1 of the State Constitution.
+Substantially all of the approximately 2,400,000 acres of land administered by the Department of Environmental Conservation form part of the Adirondack forest preserve and are protected by the "forever wild" clause of Article XIV, §1 of the State Constitution.
 A small amount of acreage also administered by the Department of Environmental Conservation is considered non-forest preserve.
 This consists of:

-lands in the Towns of Altona and Dannemora which are expressly excluded from Article XIV, I by the terms of the Constitution; - lands given or devised to the State for silvicultural or wildlife management purposes which by statute are not considered part of the forest preserve;

-- the Department's administrative head-
+- -- lands in the Towns of Altona and Dannemora which are expressly excluded from Article XIV, §1 by the terms of the Constitution: - -- lands given or devised to the State for silvicultural or wildlife management purposes which by statute are not considered part of the forest preserve; - -- the Department's administrative headquarters; - -- certain historic areas; - -- certain lands acquired under the 1960 and 1962 Park and Recreation Land Acquisition Bond Act and other lands which have been administratively classified by the Department as non-forest preserve lands.